Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - 1 spoonful of liquid garlic

 - Complete Vitamin-Mineral Supplement is perfect for homemade diets.
-These are essential add-ons to the recipe if you are planning to switch to an all-homemade food diet.
+These are essential add-ons to the recipe if you plan to switch to an all-homemade diet.

 - Alternative #1: You can also use a probiotic supplement.